 And then the holidays splash upon us and it’s like we’re transported back to being a teenager, when it didn’t matter how many brownies we ate, how many beers we drank, or how much Cheez Whiz we inhaled, as long as we looked cute while doing it.

 As soon as Thanksgiving hits, all bets are off and we tend to give ourselves a month long free pass to eat and drink whatever the hell we want – consequences be damned!

-We all have excuses in our bag of tricks that make us feel better and justify our inhalation of booze and crappy food during our month long holiday freak out.
+We all have excuses that make us feel better and justify our inhalation of booze and crappy food during our month long holiday freak out.

 “I don’t want to be the lone healthy person at the party eating dates and hummus.
 Fuck that racket.”

 “I’ve been so good all year long.
 I deserve a treat (or 50).”

 “I’ve already disrupted my healthy eating routine.
 I may as well go balls out.
 Pass me that fucking can of whip cream so I can squirt it directly into my mouth.”